 - Efficient Usage: The merits of load balancing, autoscaling, capacity reserving, volume discounts, as well as saving programs, can act as a lifesaver amidst cloud spend management.

-- Insight: In addition to helping with cloud cost management, visibility into your cloud resources and architecture also helps with governance and security.
+- Cost Visibility: In addition to helping with cloud cost management, visibility into your cloud resources and architecture also helps with governance and security.

 How to manage cloud costs?